33156 liG and loT ←

 After these roots, kta may mean the doer or not.

-Example with a movement root, gam.
-According to the previous rule, anugata- cannot mean the doer and we can only say --
+Example with a gati (movement root).
+A gati is any root that has gatau written after it in the dhAtupATha.
+Like plu pluG gatau 01.1112, and gam gamL gatau.
+So, according to the previous rule, anugata- cannot mean the doer and we can only say --

 sItayA 'nugato rAmaH "sItA followed rAma"